jacksonkvandyke/jacksonkvandyke/README.md

 <h1>Hi, I'm Jackson! <br/><a href="https://github.com/jacksonkvandyke">Programmer</a>, <a href="https://www.linkedin.com/in/jackson-van-dyke-4389b5270/">Software Developer</a></h1>

+## 🧬 Beyond the Code
+  If you're curious about who I am and where I’ve been, I’ve left a little bit about my journey here.
+While the code someone writes is important, I believe that everyone’s backstory deserves some attention too.

+  I grew up in a small town called Jewell, Oregon—a quiet place known for its farms, animals, and, well… not much else.
+It was peaceful, full of fresh air, and had its own charm.
+But as a die-hard computer enthusiast, it wasn’t the easiest environment.
+Being one of the   few people in the area passionate about computer science made it hard to find like-minded friends.

+  This isn’t meant to be a sob story—just an honest look at what shaped me.
+The countless hours I spent alone with my computer actually worked to my advantage.
+I built a strong work ethic (and serious computer stamina), learning to push myself without external encouragement.
+It gave me perspective: in the real world, success often comes down to you—your determination, your effort.

+  Fast forward to today, and my love for computers and learning is as strong as ever.
+Even before finishing college, I landed a career at Reynolds & Reynolds, where I get to work alongside an amazing team.
+Looking back, it’s clear that every experience, even the challenging ones, plays a role in shaping us into people capable of achieving incredible things.

 ## 🎓 My Senior Capstone
-  My group and I are developing a Sim Firefighting experience.
+  You made it this far, nice work!
+I would like to share with you what my group and I have been developing during out capstone class.
+We and I are developing a Sim Firefighting experience.
 The player takes role as the leader or a firefighting squad in charge of preventing forest fires.
 Our team has worked hard to get to the current state of the game.
-We have changed our course slightly over
-  the development of the game.
+We have changed our course slightly over the development of the game.
 Here is a breakdown:
   <br></br>

   #### Currently we have the following in place: